mnagy94/jexer/README.md

   TCP socket.  jexer.demos.Demo3 demonstrates how one might use a character encoding than the default UTF-8.

 * Java Swing UI.
-The default window size for Swing is 80x25, which is set in jexer.session.SwingSession.
+The default window size for Swing is 80x25 and 20 point font; this can be changed in the TApplication(BackendType) constructor.
 For the demo applications, this is the default backend on Windows and Mac platforms.
 This backend can be explicitly selected for the demo applications by setting jexer.Swing=true.

 Additional backends can be created by subclassing jexer.backend.Backend and passing it into the TApplication